Today’s post is written by Daniel Dancis, an Archivist in the Textual Processing Branch at the National Archives, College Park.

 With the establishment of the Department of Defense in 1949, the responsibility for approving military assistance to films and overseeing the process with them came under the direction of Don Baruch’s new office.
 In the parlance of the DoD, the assistance given is referred to as “cooperation.”
-Baruch and the staff in the office acted as intermediaries between the film industry and the Armed Services (Army, Navy, Air Force, Marine Corps, Coast Guard, Reserves, and National Guards); recommending whether the Military provide assistance or refuse a film studio’s request for cooperation with the DoD.
-Instruction 5410.15 states the conditions for cooperation:
+Baruch and the staff in the office acted as intermediaries between the film industry and the Armed Services (Army, Navy, Air Force, Marine Corps, Coast Guard, Reserves, and National Guards), recommending whether the Military provide assistance or refuse a film studio’s request for cooperation.
+DoD Instruction 5410.15 states the following conditions for cooperation:

 1. Authenticity of the portrayal of military operations, or historical incidents, persons or places depicting a true interpretation of military life.